- Latin America

 Which city and country did you decide to teach English in and why?

-I chose to teach English in South Korea in the city of Incheon.
+I chose to teach English in Incheon, South Korea.
 I liked that it was a clean and developed city!
 I also liked that it was a city and not a rural area of South Korea.

 How long have you been in this country and how long do you plan to stay?